Introduction and who we are

 Lodging a complaint

-We only process your personal information in compliance with this privacy notice and in accordance with the relevant data protection laws.
-If, however you wish to raise a complaint regarding the processing of your personal data or are not satisfied with how we have handled your information or our response, you have the right to lodge a complaint with the supervisory authority.
+We only process your personal information in compliance with this Privacy Statement and in accordance with the relevant data protection laws.
+If, however, you wish to raise a complaint regarding the processing of your personal data or are not satisfied with how we have handled your information or our response, you have the right to lodge a complaint with the supervisory authority.
 Please see contact details below:

 Information Commissioner’s Office